inspec/inspec-aws/docs/resources/aws_elasticache_replication_groups.md

 For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

-#### exist
+### exist

-The control will pass if the describe returns at least one result.
+The control will pass if the 'describe' method returns at least one result.

-Use `should_not` to test the entity should not exist.

     describe aws_elasticache_replication_groups.where( <property>: <value>) do
       it { should exist }
     end

+Use `should_not` to test an entity that should not exist.

     describe aws_elasticache_replication_groups.where( <property>: <value>) do
       it { should_not exist }
     end